The Gingerdead Man: Sequels and crossover film

+A fifth movie titled Gingerdead Man: Rebaked! was announced in a pre-credits teaser in Evil Bong 666 (2017), but was never made.
+Instead, the fifth film was reworked into a new film titled The Gingerweed Man, acting as both the ninth installment of the Evil Bong film series and the fifth installment of the Gingerdead Man film series, which released in 2021.

 Prominence in the Evil Bong series

 Starting with Gingerdead Man vs. Evil Bong, The Gingerdead Man serves as a reoccurring antagonist, appearing in Evil Bong 420 as the main antagonist and Evil Bong High-5! as a supporting character, returning in Evil Bong 666 as the secondary antagonist.
 The character Sarah Leigh also becomes a supporting character in the Evil Bong series going forward, and is referred to in Evil Bong 666 and 777 as Faux Batty Boop.

 He's also the overarching antagonist of Evil Bong 777 though remaining dead the entire film.
-He is set to return in Evil Bong 888: Infinity High.
+He had a minor cameo at the end of Evil Bong 888: Infinity High.

 Comic books

 On December 7, 2015, Action Lab Comics and Full Moon Features announced a new comic book series based on the cult classic films.
 The first issue, The Gingerdead Man: Baking Bad #1, was written by Brockton McKinney (Ehmm Theory, Killer Queen), with art by Sergio Rios, and variant covers by the creator of Zombie Tramp, Dan Mendoza.
 Issue #1 of The Gingerdead Man: Baking Bad launched on February 3, 2016.
+The series serves as a loose sequel to the first Gingerdead Man film but largely ignores its continuity.

 Another comic series was released on March 28, 2018, by Action Lab Comics titled The Gingerdead Man Meets Evil Bong, a crossover with the Evil Bong films.
-It is loosely inspired by the crossover film Gingerdead Man vs. Evil Bong.
+It is loosely inspired by the crossover film Gingerdead Man vs. Evil Bong and is a sequel to the Gingerdead Man: Baking Bad series.
 The comic is also written by Brockton McKinney with the artwork being done by Sergio Rios.
 The comic series consists of only three issues.
 On May 30, 2018, a volume of all three issues was released.

+The Gingerdead Man appears in the fifth issue of Dollman Kills the Full Moon Universe, a crossover comic featuring Brick Bardo from Dollman tracking down different Full Moon monsters and villains to kill, published by Full Moon Comix in 2018.